fizzar99/seadrop/README.md

 # SeaDrop Mint Engine

-> NFT minting engine for Opensea-enabled collections on EVM.
+> NFT minting engine for "OpenSea: SeaDrop" enabled collections on EVM Chains.
 Queue a drop, and all your wallets fire simultaneously at T-0.

 ## Features